-Construction specifications are a part of the contract.
+Construction specifications are a part of the construction contract.
 They detail the work, materials, and installation required to complete a project.
 The specs are a subcontractor’s field guide on what materials to use, how to install them, and the desired level of quality.

-Specifications can get incredibly technical.
-They are typically prepared by architects or engineers, so sometimes the technical jargon can be overwhelming and confusing.
-That’s why the Construction Specifications Institute (CSI) created a specifications index called MasterFormat, which has become the standard for the US construction industry.
+The Construction Specifications Institute (CSI) created a specifications index called MasterFormat, which has become the standard for the US construction industry.
 They are sections and numbers used to categorize specs and project information, and the MasterFormat creates a sort-of universal language for construction specifications.

 Generally, there are three different types of construction specifications found in contracts: prescriptive specifications, performance specifications, and proprietary specifications.

 Prescriptive specifications provide step-by-step details and instructions on how the types of materials to be used and the desired installation methods.
 However, these types of specs can be split into three subcategories.

 - General Provisions.
 These provisions will reference national or state building codes and standards that must be complied with.

 - Required Products.
 Lists the type of products and materials required, based on the performance and structural requirements.

 - Execution Procedures.
 Details the methods of installation and how to measure quality or effectiveness.